 The UNP Hartland Partnership Center is a comprehensive capacity-building project that brings together more than 30 university departments and 20 local non-profit organizations in campus community partnership activities to offer resources such as English language instruction, mental health support, citizenship classes, employment workshops, afterschool and summer programs, and educational resources to the community.
 Bringing these activities to Hartland residents helps equip all with the tools and resources to more fully participate in the broader Salt Lake Community.
 Partners work together in a reciprocal learning model to build upon one another’s strengths in an effort to facilitate programming that develops community capacity and overcomes economic, linguistic, and social barriers.
 Within all of partnerships, each person is valued for his or her knowledge, and decisions are made communally, ultimately leading to the creation of a stronger community.

 The UNP Hartland Partnership Center opened in September 2004 in a three-bedroom apartment at the Hartland Apartments, now named the Seasons at Pebble Creek, and served as an educational and community center.
-In 2012, The UNP Hartland Partnership Center was relocated to a 10,000 square foot building, just adjacent to the apartment complex, building the capacity for increased partner, resident, and community connections and opportunities.
+In 2012, Hartland was relocated to a 10,000 square foot building, just adjacent to the apartment complex, building the capacity for increased partner, resident, and community connections and opportunities.

 Hartland is overseen by the Resident Committee, which is made up of local residents who have been identified as leaders in the neighborhood and are committed to enhancing the community in which they live.
 The Resident Committee has many vital roles, primarily serving as a liaison and advocate for bringing the Center and the community into partnership.
 The Resident Committee also serve as advocates by talking with residents regarding their strengths, resources, and needs.
 They also help to identify means and partnerships for ensuring that classes are culturally appropriate and in line with the community’s mission along with regularly attending partnership and steering committee meetings to help guide UNP’s mission.

-The walk in center is open to all residents requesting support from University of Utah student interns and our community partners in areas including job search support, life skills training, college planning, housing, health, and much more!
+The Walk-In Center and Bridge Training Clinic are open to all residents requesting support from University of Utah student interns and our community partners in areas including job search support, life skills training, college planning, housing, health, and much more!
 To connect with the Center and Clinic, please email firstname.lastname@example.org or call 801-213-8549.